NeuroML/Documentation/source/Userdocs/FindingNeuroMLModels.md

 [Open Source Brain](https://www.opensourcebrain.org) is a platform for sharing, viewing, analyzing, and simulating standardized models from different brain regions and species.

-To add your NeuroML model to Open Source Brain, please see the information on [this page](https://www.opensourcebrain.org/docs#Creating_Your_Own_Project).
+To add your NeuroML model to Open Source Brain, please see the information on {ref}`this page <userdocs:creating_models:converting_conductance>`.

 (userdocs:finding_models:others)=
 ## Other related projects